ahammer/dart_board/README.md

 The premise is "feature management and encapsulation"

-The advantages of adopting this are the following
+The advantages of adopting a pattern like this are the following
 - App as Config/Integration
-- Standalone and Dependant features
+- Features as standalone modules
 - AB Testing
 - Feature Gates
 - Feature Isolation
+- Develoer autonomy at the feature level

 This lets you structure you code as fundamental building blocks of "features", and then integrate them into a consistent application with config only.
 At compile and runtime you can mix/match and switch feature implementations.

+It's designed for squad-based development where multiple teams may work on the same app or code, however any developer can use it to generate a library of features they can re-use across multiple apps with minimal integration.

 # Repo Setup: